IBM/IBM-Spectrum-Scale-Security-Posture/README.md

 ####CONTRIBUTIONS Following team members has contributed for the realization of the project:

-Sandeep Ramesh Patil - Architect
+Sandeep Ramesh Patil - Architect,

-Pushkaraj Balasaheb Thorat
+Pushkaraj Balasaheb Thorat,

-Prayas Gupta
+Prayas Gupta,

 Chetan Kulkarni